danchen4/learnings/faq.md

 # Pass by value or by reference

 1. Primitive type (string, number, etc.) are passed by value and objects are passed by reference.
 2. If you change a property of the passed object, the change will be affected.
-However, you assign a new object to the passed object, the changes will not be reflected.
+However, if you assign a new object to the passed object, the changes will not be reflected.
     (passes Copy of a reference)

-var obj = {
+var o = {
 a: "hello"
 };